The Estate of Wassef Boutros-Ghali

 1984 Retires from UNDP

 Late 80s Painting full-time.
-Wassef dedicates himself full-time
+Wassef dedicates himself full

-to his art practice.
-His subject matter turns towards
+time to his art practice.
+His subject matter turns toward

-Biblical stories such as the last supper, The Entry of
+Biblical (New Testament) stories such as The Last Supper,

 2007 Returns to Cairo.
 Wassef starts spending the